 Anti-mullerian hormone (AMH) is primarily produced by the granulosa cells in the ovary.
 Granulosa cells help support the growth and development of eggs.
-Therefore, AMH is used as an indirect measure of ovarian reserve or number of eggs left before an IVF cycle begins.
+Therefore AMH is used as an indirect measure of ovarian reserve or the number of eggs that exist in the ovaries.

 However, there are some important components and misconceptions about AMH testing which are important to understand, which are outlined right here.
 First, hormonal contraception medications may lower AMH levels temporarily, but this does not indicate a truly decreased ovarian reserve.
 Second, AMH and other ovarian reserve tests do not predict time to menopause– AMH levels may be very low or even undetectable several years before the final menstrual cycle and thus AMH does not predict natural fertility.
 Third, AMH is best used to estimate ovarian response during an egg freezing or IVF cycle.
 Fourth, high AMH is a risk factor for ovarian hyperstimulation, which is an over-response during an egg freezing or IVF cycle that increases the risks, particularly during recovery.
 Fifth, rarely, a very high AMH level may indicate an AMH secreting granulosa cell tumor of the ovary.
 And finally, AMH can be tested at any point in the menstrual cycle.